archsoft-br/Learn/README.md

+# e-learnings
 Materials used in training and presentations for teams.
 Slides for Tech Talks, Coding Dojos, Microlearnings, etc.